HOTP0T/OCR-P13_ArgentBank/README.md

 Thank you for checking out the Argent Bank API project.
 We hope this documentation helps you get started quickly.
 If you encounter any issues, feel free to open an issue on GitHub.

 ---
-**Note:** This README file follows best practices to ensure clarity and ease of setup for any new contributors.